 2067

-Marseille Essentials http://editorial.piece-piece.com/essentials-to-bring-from-marseille/?utm_source=rss&utm_medium=rss&utm_campaign=essentials-to-bring-from-marseille Wed, 18 Jan 2023 10:16:26 +0000 https://editorial.piece-piece.com/?p=1620 ESSENTIALS FROM MARSEILLE NAVETTES COOKIES In a shape of small boats, these orange blossom cookies have been invented by Mr Aveyrous in 1781.
+Marseille Essentials https://editorial.piece-piece.com/essentials-to-bring-from-marseille/ Wed, 18 Jan 2023 10:16:26 +0000 https://editorial.piece-piece.com/?p=1620 ESSENTIALS FROM MARSEILLE NAVETTES COOKIES In a shape of small boats, these orange blossom cookies have been invented by Mr Aveyrous in 1781.
 CANVAS BAG FROM ENSEMBLE Sarah and her partner in crime (aka the duo behind Loose Joints) just moved their operation from London.
 They publish some of the best photography books.
 MARSEILLE SOAP […]

 The post Marseille Essentials appeared first on Editorial.